Why Aren’t There More Women in Tech?

 Women are under-represented in the tech sector.
 Not only that, but they’re underpaid, often passed for promotions and faced with every day sexism.
-It’s no wonder women are more likely to leave the industry within a year compared to their male counterparts.
+It’s no wonder women are more likely to leave the industry within a year compared to their male counterparts

 To dissect the problem, we need to look at early development.
 At the high school, girls achieve better grades than boys.
 Yet for females who do pursue computer science at university level, they find themselves being outnumbered by males “ 82% versus 17% “ one of the highest gender disparities in course subjects.
 And this imbalance isn’t helped by the falling trend of females taking up science, maths and computing courses.

 This lack of women taking up tech-related degrees translates into the workforce, where at many tech companies, males form the overwhelming majority.
 This leads to women experiencing sexism and feeling like they don’t belong.
 According to a survey by The Guardian, 73% of workers in the tech industry believe the industry is sexist.
 With news stories of sexism rife in the industry, it’s clear there is a work culture problem of ‘brogrammers’ that needs addressing.

 With more women leaving the industry, it makes having role models at the top increasingly difficult.
 This further adds to the image of a male-dominated tech world and adds to the cycle of female discouragement.
-As Linda Davis, CEO of Next Generation Recruitment points out, Having key women in senior leadership roles will positively encourage other females to join an organization that is supportive of advancing women’s careers, thus increasing overall company growth and productivity.
+As Linda Davis, CEO of Next Generation Recruitment points out, having key women in senior leadership roles will positively encourage other females to join an organization that is supportive of advancing women’s careers, thus increasing overall company growth and productivity.